smhi-met/diffusion-interpolation/README.md

 ## Experiments
-Eech person has a file to list the experiments one's do.
+Each person has a file to list the experiments one's do.
 See [here](./README.md#experiments-files )

 Each experiment need to have its own configurations overrides in a config file `some-configs.yml` and a job file with a name example `some-job.sh`